 Larger than 3500 square feet and various stories

-Approximate pricing may fluctuate depending on regional climate, personal routines, equipment settings, air conditioning maintenance, and installation of equipment and duct system.
+Approximate pricing may fluctuate depending on regional climate, personal routines, system settings, air conditioning maintenance, and installation of system and duct system.

-Purchasing a new furnace can seem like a huge undertaking, but Strogen's Service Experts is here to help walk you through the process, review your options, and decide the best heating and air conditioning system for your home.
-The team at Strogen's Service Experts is not only licensed, bonded, and insured, we put all our employees through an extensive background check and drug test to make sure we’re sending honorable and trustworthy people into your home.
-We also give a 100% Satisfaction Guarantee for 365 days to give you peace of mind.
+Purchasing a new furnace can feel like a huge undertaking, but Strogen's Service Experts is here to help guide you through the process, review your options, and decide the ideal heating and cooling system for your home.
+The team at Strogen's Service Experts is not only licensed, bonded, and insured, we put all our employees through a thorough background check and drug test to make sure we’re sending respectable and trustworthy people into your home.
+We also provide a 100% Satisfaction Guarantee for 365 days so you can feel confident in the work we provide.

 Even though the cost of a new heating and cooling system can seem frightening, we have fantastic financing options to help you get your new furnace installed sooner rather than later.
 Call 603-923-4570 today to set up your no-charge in-home estimate.